Opening Convocation 2025

 • The Reiss LGBTQ+ Center opened

-• We successfully complete reaccreditation
+• We successfully completed reaccreditation

 • We navigated the FAFSA debacle